qlik-oss/enigma.js/docs/concepts.md

 The QIX Engine uses what we call the generic object model within a document (also called app).

-These generic objects all have unique identifiers, and can be be interacted with using the QIX interface schema methods.
+These generic objects all have unique identifiers, and can be interacted with using the QIX interface schema methods.

 Consider this: